curl/everything-curl/usingcurl-proxies.md

 You can also see it as a middle man that sits between you and the server you want to work with, a middle man that you connect to instead of the actual remote server.
-You ask the proxy to perform your desired operation for you and then it'll run off and do that and then return back the data to you.
+You ask the proxy to perform your desired operation for you and then it will run off and do that and then return back the data to you.

 There are several different types of proxies and we shall list and discuss them further down in this section.